Schoonology/npm-web-api/README.md

 Calls `callback` with either an Error or an Array of module names maintained by `username`, expressed as a String.

+### npmapi.getLatest(module, callback)

+Calls `callback` with either an Error or an Object of package metadata for `module` from it's latest package.json.

 ## Contributing

 This module was initially created just for `getModulesByUser`.
 To add more